 The building blocks of life as we know it, including amino acids, nucleobases, and sugars, were synthesized early in the history of the solar system in space, in processes likely common throughout the universe.
 After delivery to habitable worlds, such building blocks may have biased independent origins of life, if they occurred, towards similar solutions.
 For example, nucleic acids or their cousins may serve as a common physical basis for heritability and evolution.
-Read more about Origins Chalk Talk Chris Carr (Ruvkun Group) "On the Search for Informational Polymers Beyond Earth"
+Nucleic acid-based informational polymers (IPs) are even more likely for any life that may exist or may have once existed on Read more about Origins Chalk Talk Chris Carr (Ruvkun Group) "On the Search for Informational Polymers Beyond Earth"

 This Chalk Talk will be a panel discussion of Origins Graduate Consortium student members, moderated by Dimitar Sasselov, as they share their assessment of the Consortium’s first field trip, a five-day trip to Pasadena, California in June 2016.Visits to the Jet Propulsion Laboratory, Mount Wilson, the Giant Magellan Telescope headquarters, and CalTech focused on astrobiology and exoplanet searches and characterization.